-A barbed wire roll can add safety, privacy and more value to any piece of property.
-Before you install, consider your budget, the type of space to be fenced and whether you want to hire a contractor or do it yourself.
-A barbed wire roll, if installed properly, is likely to last for at least 25 years, considering that the environmental conditions are not too harsh.
+A barbed wire roll can add safety, privacy, and more value to any piece of property.
+Before you install, consider your budget, the type of space to be fenced, and whether you want to hire a contractor or do it yourself.
+A barbed wire roll, if installed properly, is likely to last for at least 25 years, if environmental conditions are not too harsh.
 This material is designed to cause lacerations in any material that comes in contact with it, so you must take safety precautions during installation.

 The first step towards installing barbed wire roll is to measure out every 6 feet around the whole property, leaving space for gates wherever needed.
-It is advisable to have more or less 7 to 8 feet between posts, at the most 10 feet.
+It is advisable to have 7 to 8 feet between posts, at the most 10 feet.
 Mark the spots with a string line.

 Use a post digger or shovel to dig holes 2 feet deep, 1 foot across.
 This will provide enough space for the concrete that holds the posts.
 Consider using posts that are 8 feet in length.

 Step 3 - Mix Concrete